 An adult foot typically has an upward curve in the middle called the arch.
 Tendons that are snugged bands attaching the heel and foot bones form this arch.
 Several tendons in our foot and lower leg work together to form the arches.
-Pes plan us or flat foot is a common deformity that takes place when this arch collapses and comes into near-complete ground contact.
+Pes planus or flat foot is a common deformity that takes place when this arch collapses and comes into near-complete ground contact.
 However, the arch usually matures and expands in size as a person grows older.
-Flat foot is common in children and are termed as Paediatric Flat Foot.
+Flat foot are common in children and are termed Paediatric Flat Foot.

 Flat foot is typically allied with unwarranted pronation of the foot.
 In case of normal pronation, the foot spools evenly from heel to toe.
 But in case of an over-pronation, the arch inclines downward and inward, as the foot touches the ground.
 Hence flat foot absorbs less thrust.
 It puts a perennial pressure on the foot, ankles and knees.